 Labor market information gained through interactions with businesses, industry and trade associations, education agencies, government entities, and the public

-During the development of an IEP, Workforce Solutions Office staff must ensure that the claimant understands how this information may be used to conduct or enhance their job search.
+During the development of an IEP, Workforce Solutions Office staff must ensure that the claimant understands how the CLMI may be used to conduct or enhance their job search.
 CLMI must be tailored to the claimant’s individual needs and include an analysis of the claimant’s work history.
-Generic LMI, such as a referral to a list of in-demand occupations, is not sufficient.
+Generic labor market information (LMI), such as a referral to a list of in-demand occupations, is not sufficient to meet program requirements.

 In addition to WorkInTexas.com, TWC provides a wide array of career and LMI resources to assist Workforce Solutions Office staff members and claimants that are interested in further researching LMI.
-The Resources for Career Hunters page on TWC website provides access to specialized websites and guides to labor conditions to help customers make informed choices about career fields.
+The Resources for Career Hunters page on TWC’s LMI website provides access to specialized resources regarding labor conditions to help claimants make informed career choices.

 Participation Exemptions

 Only claimants who are required to search for work are profiled for RESEA and assigned an RESEA score.
-(See in for more information.)
+(See Unemployment Benefits Work Search Requirements in Appendix D for more information.)
 However, it is possible for a claimant who has been profiled and assigned an RESEA score that is at or above the Board cutoff score to be exempt from participating in RESEA.
 Claimants may be exempt from participating in RESEA for the following reasons:

 The claimant has secured employment or returned to work.